WTO Logo

 Additionally, the six arcs can signify the multilateral interaction between regions and the variety of trade and economic relationships.
 The double occurrence of each color emphasizes the cyclical nature of international commerce, its consistency, and close interconnection.
 The lines are arranged to form a three-dimensional sphere, hinting at the planet’s outline.

-Red, green, and blue effectively convey global trade participants’ cultural and economic diversity, symbolize different parts of the globe, and represent interaction between countries with varying economic models.
+Red, green, and blue effectively convey the cultural and economic diversity of global trade participants, symbolize different regions of the globe, and represent interactions among countries with varying economic models.
 They also denote strategic alliances formed by nations.
 All the colors are deep rather than bright, adding richness to the palette.
 This vibrancy enhances the dynamism reflected in the graphic arcs, supporting an atmosphere of optimism and unity among the member countries.